Murder of James Byrd Jr.: Musical and poetry tributes

 On the 2001 album Pieces of Me by singer-songwriter Lori McKenna, the song "Pink Sweater" is dedicated to Byrd; it condemns his murderers and references their death-penalty convictions with the raucous refrain, "I'll be the one in the pink sweater, dancing around when you're gone."
 In 2010, Alabama musician Matthew Mayfield wrote, recorded, and released a song in Byrd's honor.
 The tune, titled "Still Alive", is the fourth track on Mayfield's EP You're Not Home.
 "Still Alive" clearly related a stark bitterness towards racism and equated such hate crimes with genocide.
 "Tell Me Why", featuring Mary J. Blige, mentions Byrd on Will Smith's fourth album, Lost and Found.
 Byrd's son Ross recorded the rap album Undeniable Resurrection and dedicated it to his father.

 "Jasper", by Confrontation Camp, is the fifth track on the album Objects in the Mirror Are Closer Than They Appear (2000).
-"Guitar Drag" by sound artist Christian Marclay is a video- and sound-installation about the murder of James Byrd (2000).
+"Guitar Drag" by sound artist Christian Marclay is a video- and sound-installation about the murder of James Byrd, in which a guitar was hooked to the back of a truck and dragged down a road, producing feedback and noise.
 "I Heard 'Em Say" by Ryan Bingham is about Byrd's murder and the racially charged climate around Jasper following the crime (2012).

-Byrd's murder is the subject of Maryland poet laureate Lucille Clifton's piece "jasper texas 1998" as well as Jeffrey Thomson's piece "Achilles in Jasper, Texas".
+Byrd's murder is the subject of Lucille Clifton's poem "jasper texas 1998".

+The Geto Boys track "Eye 4 An Eye" from Da Good da Bad & da Ugly refers to Byrd's manner of death in its second verse.

-The tale of Byrd's murder, and that of Matthew Shepard, are told in a verse of the song "Trouble the Waters" by Big Country on their album Driving to Damascus (named John Wayne's Dream in its US release).
+The story of Byrd's murder, and that of Matthew Shepard, are told in a verse of the song "Trouble the Waters" by Big Country on their album Driving to Damascus (named John Wayne's Dream in its US release).

 Byrd's murder is depicted in Nia DaCosta's 2021 film Candyman, featuring him resurrected as one of the souls trapped in the Candyman "hive": in his Candyman form, with his skull exposed, Byrd uses the hook and cables involved in his murder to kill his murderers, ascending into legend.
 Depicted in the film's mid-credits scene in the form of shadow puppetry, Byrd's murder was previously featured in DaCosta's 2020 promotional short film of the same name.
+Before that, the murder had been depicted in the film Citizen Toxie: The Toxic Avenger IV which was filmed a year after the murder.

+Andrea Gibson makes multiple references to James Byrd Jr.'s murder in their poem Letter to White Queers.
+The absence of a major reaction to Byrd's murder, along with other instances of anti-black racism, among queer, white Americans is contrasted with the response to Shephard's killing.